ElektraInitiative/libelektra/doc/decisions/error_message.md

 * I highly doubt that most common users will require this information (unnecessary)

 Suggestions:
+Remove it for standard error messages.
+Maybe a `kdb set -v` could include such information for developers, users.
-Remove it completely.
-If users want to know the location they still can use `kdb file` on the concrete setting.
+If users want to know the location they furthermore can use `kdb file` on the concrete setting.

 ### Line 8: Mountpoint